pascalduez/SassyIcons/README.md

 // Default settings.
 $icons-defaults: (

-  // Space around sprites in generated sprite map.
+  // Space around sprites in generated spritemap.
   // Useful with `$offset` parameter.
-  // This setting is global for all sprite-maps.
+  // This setting is global for all spritemaps.
-  // Can be set per sprite-map with the `$spacing` parameter.
+  // Can be set per spritemap with the `$spacing` parameter.
   spacing: 0,

-  // Main icons directory. sprite-map-create() allows to use sub dirs.
+  // Main icons directory. `sprite-map-create()`, base for sub dirs.
   dir: "icons",

   // Name of the png sub-folders.